duleorlovic/blog/_posts/2016-02-21-zoneminder-security-server-raspberry-pi-home-automation.markdown

 |All|67|437 (5%)|97629 (5%)|96123 (5%)|1|96123 (5%)|813,0-1306,269|5|

 In filter window you can see Max score frame (last column)

+To enable authentication and admin password go to options -> System -> OPT_USE_AUTH checked.
+Default is admin/admin.

 # China IP cam